swanson/no-extra-points/_posts/2019-03-01-fanball-week-04-plays.md

 <h3 class="team-header aaf-header">GPP Pairing</h3>

-## John Wolford ($5,700) / Mekale McKay ($6,300)
+## John Wolford ($5,700) / Rashad Ross ($6,900)

-It's not a traditional QB/WR stack from the same team, but building lineups around these two core plays is my favorite way to start GPP lineups this week.

 After leaving Week 3 with an injury, John Wolford looks on track to suit up for Week 4.
 Severely dropping in price, Wolford comes in as the sixth-most expensive quarterback on the slate.
 Unlike most quarterbacks in the AAF, Wolford brings a decent rushing floor, leading the league with 17 carries.
 As a passer, Wolford 63% completion percentage comes in near the top of the league, making him a solid value play on the slate.

-Mekale McKay stands out from volume perspective.
-McKay leagues the league in both targets (27) and red zone targets (9).
-Mckay has also seen the fourth-most air yards (302), showing the ability to make plays on the ball down the field.
+Rashad Ross stands out from volume perspective.
+He's coming a game where he tied for the team league in targets (8), including three in the redzone.
+With Arizona WR Richard Mullaney ruled out for the second week in a row, expect a repeat of last week from the AAF's receiving touchdown leader

-Fire these two up with confidence -- together -- in GPPs for Week 4.
+The Atlanta Legends present arguably the best possible matchup on the entire slate for an opposing offense.
+Fire these two up with confidence in GPPs for Week 4.

 ---